Surveillance video shows deputies pile on top of Irvo Otieno, who died in police custody

 There is now surveillance video in the case of Irvo Otieno, a mentally ill man who suffocated to death while in police custody.

-The officers then seem to lose their grip on him and he is rolled across the floor.
-Four minutes later, more officers and hospital staff arrive to restrain him.
+The sheriff's deputies then seem to lose their grip on him and he is rolled across the floor.
+Four minutes later, more sheriff's deputies and hospital staff arrive to restrain him.
 Shortly after that, at least nine people are seen piling on top of Otieno to hold him down, while other hospital staff look on.

 The video shows he was held down for 11 minutes.